Royal Patriarchal Music Seminary of Lisbon: The king's motivation

 The founding of the Seminary and the creation of the Patriarchate along with activities associated with both are often discussed under the umbrella term "Romanization."
 Musicologist João d'Alvarenga saw the creation of the Patriarchate as "the first major achievement in a long-standing and complex political and diplomatic project designed to legitimize the Portuguese crown and the Bragança dynasty both internally and on the international stage", a statement which interprets the king's motivation as based on the status of the monarchy as embodied in himself and on his ducal dynasty which had occupied the Portuguese throne from 1640 after the 8th Duke had grappled it from the hands of Spain to become João IV.

-A key motivating factor for João V was, according to d'Alvarenga, because "the church was a vital instrument of social control once its symbolic resources were placed in the service of an absolutist power", "gaining the endorsement of Rome" was seen by him as a way of ensuring that he could gain and maintain his political power.
+A key motivating factor for John V was, according to d'Alvarenga, because "the church was a vital instrument of social control once its symbolic resources were placed in the service of an absolutist power", "gaining the endorsement of Rome" was seen by him as a way of ensuring that he could gain and maintain his political power.
 Winning favour with the Papacy "was a project of considerable diplomatic ambition, costing him huge sums of money – even to the point of financing the ballooning deficits of the Papal States", and "meant disrupting historic court hierarchies and – especially important for our purposes – transforming the rituals by which the monarchy was legitimized, in part by confounding these rituals with newly adopted ceremonial practices derived from the Roman church."

 d'Alvarenga's analysis is further amplified by history researcher Ana Ribeiro who wrote regarding this development:"Political power is viewed as a construction that aimed to transmit, to both the powerful and the common people, an image of the king’s power which inherently conveyed image of social organization.
 In this context, the ceremonies and their rituals are understood as a language, a functional expression of a political message that emphasised "the natural order of social bodies" in the regal perception.
 This "functional view" justifies the effort made by historians to reconstruct these ceremonies, giving special attention to social position, as well as to the words and gestures of each protagonist, because this role or ritual formalization may be employed as a benchmark of social interaction which opens doors to the understanding of the hierarchies that dominated the organization of power and society in early modern Portugal."